nicksellen/projects/baseNode_docConst.md

 	1. if the selected proposal was also selected at the previous secondary phase—
 		1. the proposal becomes the final decision,
 		1. the Constitution should be amended to reflect this decision, and
-		1. the procedure of Constitutional Amendment is terminated.
+		1. the procedure of Constitutional Change is terminated.
 Or
 	1. else—
 		1. the procedure is repeated (i.e. a further primary then secondary phase.)